 If you are looking at options for purified water you have probably come across the suggestion to use a reverse osmosis water purification system.
-You might have also seen people recommend drinking distilled water if you are worried about contaminants.
+You might have also seen people recommend drinking distilled water if you are worried about organic contaminants.
+If you’ve ever wondered the difference between distilled and purified water, distillation is just a type of water purification.
+So, instead of thinking of this as purified vs distilled water, it is a better representation to think of distilled water under the umbrella of purified water.

-Reverse osmosis and distillation are common methods for water purification, but what are these differences between these two purification methods and which is better?
-While distillation is an older process, there are several key factors making it less desirable for home water purification.
+Reverse osmosis and water distillation are common methods for water purification, but what are these differences between these two purification methods, and which is better?
+While water distillation is an older purification process, there are several key factors making it less desirable for home water purification.
 Understanding the differences between reverse osmosis vs distilled water can help you determine which water purification method is right for you.

 Distilled water is water that has gone through the process of distillation.
 In order to distill water, you boil it, capture the steam that rises from the water, then allow the steam to condense and fill another container.

-Put another way, distillation involves turning liquid water into a gas and then reforming it as a liquid again.
-Distillation requires a piece of equipment known as a still.
+Put another way, the distillation process involves turning liquid water into a gas and then reforming it as a liquid again.
+This type of treated water requires a piece of equipment known as a still.
 Modern distillation units are fairly straightforward in operation by automating the process.

 Distillation is used as a means of water purification.
-Purification is the process of removing certain contaminants from water, so distillation is a method of reducing contaminants.
-Like other methods of water filtration or purification, distillation is unable to remove all contaminants on its own.
+Purification is the process of removing certain contaminants from water, so distillation is a method of reducing contaminants and producing clean water.
+Like other methods of water filtration or purification, distillation is unable to remove all organic contaminants on its own.

 Distillation is effective at removing dissolved solids in water, such as minerals and salts.
 These substances make water hard and lead to scaling.
 Distillation is also excellent at neutralizing microbes such as giardia or Legionella from water.
 Distillation is less effective at removing chemicals with a boiling point near water.
 To remove these chemicals, distilled water will need to be run through an additional filtration process.

-Although distillation can provide some purification benefits, there are some downsides to consider as well.
+Although distillation can provide some purification benefits for tap water, there are some downsides to consider as well.
 When comparing reverse osmosis water filter vs distilled water, the biggest disadvantages of distillation are speed and energy costs.
 Home distillation systems require high amounts of energy to run, resulting in higher ongoing costs when compared to alternatives like reverse osmosis.

 Distillation systems are at a disadvantage for providing drinking water on demand.
 While the best under sink reverse osmosis system can produce up to 75 gallons of drinking water each day as needed, distillation takes time.
 Water must be brought to a boil, and steam must condense and collect in a storage container.